-The bad news is that you’re responsible for paying half of them: As of 2020, you and your employee must each pay 6.2% for Social Security and 1.45% for Medicare, for a combined total of 7.65% each or 15.4% including both your contributions.
+The bad news is that you’re responsible for paying half of them: As of 2020, you and your employee must each pay 6.2% for Social Security and 1.45% for Medicare, for a combined total of 7.65% each—or 15.4% including both your contributions.
+(Those percentages remain the same in 2021.)
 You’re not going to remit the money to the IRS right away, but you’ll probably want to put it in a separate, dedicated bank account so it’s available when it comes time to pay.

 The IRS will expect you to pay the entire 15.4% if you neglect to withhold FICA taxes from your employee’s wages.

-You don’t have to continue paying into Social Security after you’ve paid your employee the wage base limit, which is $137,700 in 2020.
+You don’t have to continue paying into Social Security after you’ve paid your employee the wage base limit, which is $137,700 in 2020 and $142,800 in 2021.
 Earnings over this amount are exempt from Social Security, although there’s no similar rule or limit for Medicare.
 Also, only cash wages are subject to FICA taxes, not the value of food, clothing, or other items you might provide; although if you give cash for these items, that is taxable.

 Income Tax Withholding

 Nanny taxes do not include contributions to your employee’s income taxes, nor do you have to withhold income tax from your employee’s pay unless your employee asks you to.
 Even then, it’s up to you to agree.